 Secure Browsing Extensions

-Secure browsing extensions are software designed to modify web browsers.
+Secure browsing extensions are apps designed to modify web browsers.
 Extensions can manage web page cookies, block ads, and store passwords.
 Only install browser extensions from trusted sources, as third-party extensions can contain malware, and only use them if you have antivirus software installed and updated.

 Password Managers

-Hughesnet internet plans include installation and support for network routers and modems, so you can be sure your network is as secure as possible.
-For more information, check out Hughesnet Reviews, or explore how the internet has changed the world
+Hughesnet® internet plans include installation and support for network routers and modems, so you can be sure your network is as secure as possible.
+For more information, check out Hughesnet Reviews, or explore how the internet has changed the world.